 Whipped Frosting Details

 - Texture: This frosting is basically a very sturdy whipped cream.
 Think of a thicker, fluffier version of soft whipped cream.
 Even though it’s thick, it’s still pretty light and airy.
 There’s something known as stabilized whipped cream and I suppose today’s recipe could fall into that category, but it does contain cream cheese so there’s a little extra flavor.
+It can be piped on cupcakes, spread on cakes, or even used between layers of pastry in homemade mille-feuille.

 - Flavor: Like the consistency, the whipped frosting flavor is light.
 It’s a little sweet, a little tangy, and flavored with vanilla extract.
 I especially love it with soft cakes that have strong flavor such as lemon blueberry cake, pumpkin cake, and citrus cake.
 You can’t really taste the cream cheese, but if you really dislike cream cheese, you may be able to detect it.
 (A few taste testers had no idea there was cream cheese in the frosting.)